COVID desk: Information for visitors to The Netherlands

 - Campgrounds and holiday parks are open.
 However, COVID-19 measures apply here, too.
 Always ask your accommodation about the applicable rules.

-- Hotels are open during regular opening hours, including any restaurant, catering, spa and en room service- facilities.
-Make sure to inquire about any rules applying for the accommodation in question.
+- Hotels are open during regular opening hours, including any restaurant, catering, spa and room service- facilities.
+Make sure to enquire about any rules applying to the accommodation in question.

 - Always ask about the terms and conditions relating to cancellation before booking.
 These may vary significantly between providers.